atolye15/checklist/checklists/daily-crm-reporting-checklist.md

 - [ ] Write the project's name that you're working on as title
 If you worked in multiple projects, we expect you to report them separately.

-- [ ] Specify your work log for each project
+- [ ] Specify your worklog for each project
 You should specify it in 15 minutes slots.

 - [ ] Specify what did you do in the project